dump247/storybook-state/README.md

 # Storybook State

+*This project is no longer being maintained.
+The recommended replacement is the useState hook in React 16+.*

 An extension for [Storybook](https://storybook.js.org/) that manages the state of a stateless component.
 This makes it easier to write stories for stateless components.